This must be the 'decade of action' on climate change, John Kerry says

 The EU has already upgraded its pledge.
 The EU’s 27 member countries agreed in December to cut their net greenhouse gas emissions at least 55% by 2030, from 1990 levels.

 The United States is due to announce its own pledge next month.
-EU officials and environmental groups are seeking a commitment to reduce emissions at least 50% this decade below 2005 levels.
+EU officials and environmental groups are seeking a commitment from Washington to reduce emissions at least 50% this decade below 2005 levels.

 “If it doesn’t start with a 5, we don’t consider that good,” an EU diplomat said of the U.S. pledge, referring to an emissions cut by 2030 against 2005 levels.

-Reporting by Kate Abnett, additional reporting by Valerie Volcovici, editing by Marine Strauss and Angus MacSwan
+Reporting by Kate Abnett, additional reporting by Valerie Volcovici, editing by Marine Strauss, Angus MacSwan and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.